letruxux/zap-search/RUN.md

 ## Run in development

-You should use this if you want to contribute to the project.
+You should use this if you want to contribute to the project, or the executable version has some issues.

 Opens backend on port 5180 and frontend on port 5173.

-### Build
+### Install dependencies

 ```bash
 bun install